 By: Romy and Lieke – Fit female academy

-Drinking a protein shake within 30 minutes for optimal muscle recovery and eating a maximum amount of protein?
-In our opinion, this really fits under the heading "Bro science".
-We would like to explain to you what you can do to let your muscles recover optimally.
+Drinking a protein shake within 30 minutes for optimal muscle recovery and eating maximum protein?
+According to us this really fits under the heading ''Bro science''.
+We are happy to explain what you can do to help your muscles recover optimally.

-We would like to start by introducing ourselves.
+First of all, we would like to introduce ourselves.
 We are Lieke and Romy from Fit Female Academy.
-We help young women to create a fitter lifestyle.
-Not by prescribing standard dietary schemes, but by really coaching them and working with them on all aspects of their lifestyle.
+We help young women create a fitter lifestyle.
+This is not by prescribing standard nutritional regimens, but by truly coaching them and working together on all aspects that fall into someone's lifestyle.

-We believe that being aware of your choices and knowing your own body creates a better relationship with yourself.
-In addition, we help create more self-confidence and learn how to really take care of your body instead of exhausting it.
+We believe that being aware of your choices and knowing your own body makes for a better relationship with yourself.
+In doing so, we help create more self-confidence and teach how to really take care of your body now instead of exhausting it.

-Besides (sports) nutritionists, we also specialize in orthomolecular therapy.
-This allows us to dive deep into the human body and various ailments to someone's lifestyle can be linked and solved.
+In addition to (sports) nutritionists, we also specialize in orthomolecular therapy.
+This allows us to dive deep into the human body and link and solve various ailments to one's lifestyle.

 Before we go deeper into body recovery, we want to briefly explain the basics about nutrition.
-We'll discuss the three macronutrients with you and we all need these.
+We will discuss the three macronutrients with you and we need all of them.

 Carbohydrates are avoided by many people.
-This is unfortunately learned from the diet culture.
+This has unfortunately been taught from diet culture.
 Avoiding carbohydrates affects your fluid levels.
-Per gram of carbs you retain about 3 grams of fluid.
-So it's perfectly logical that your weight will decrease and you will lose weight when you suddenly start eating less carbohydrates!
-Now most people who want to lose weight want to reduce fat mass, but you don't necessarily do that by avoiding carbohydrates.
-They have an important function, namely to provide your body with fuel.
-Carbohydrates give energy, also energy to your metabolism (combustion) and they are the primary fuel sources for your brain.
-Many sources of carbohydrates are also rich in fibre.
-So it's not very convenient if you omit these.
+Per gram of carbohydrates you retain about 3 grams of fluid.
+So it makes perfect sense for you to lose weight and lose weight if you suddenly start eating a lot less carbohydrates!
+Now, most people who aim to lose weight want to reduce fat mass, but you don't necessarily do that by avoiding carbohydrates.
+In fact, they have an important function, which is to provide your body with fuel.
+Carbohydrates provide energy, including energy to your metabolism (combustion) AND they are the primary fuel sources for your brain.
+Also, many carbohydrate sources are rich in fiber.
+So it is not very convenient if you leave these out.

-Proteins are building materials for your body.
-They are, for example, important for the recovery and building of your muscles and other tissues such as your brain.
-Proteins also provide enzymes to digest your food.
-We often see people eating lots of protein to build up more muscle, but more protein does not equal more muscle mass.
+Proteins are building blocks for your body.
+For example, they are important for repairing and building your muscles and other tissues such as your brain.
+In addition, proteins provide enzymes to digest your food.
+We often see people eating a lot of protein to build muscle, but more protein does not equal more muscle mass.
 Eat enough protein for your body and spend the other calories on other useful nutrients.

-Fats are another one of those resources that unfortunately people categorize as bad.
+Fats are another source that unfortunately people categorize as bad.
 We love fats!
 Why?
-They are incredibly important to your body, but this is often forgotten because there is such a focus on "low carb - high protein" in today's diet culture.
-Everyone, but especially women, can notice many advantages of eating enough unsaturated fats.
-After all, you need them for the production of hormones.
+They are incredibly important for your body, but this is often forgotten because in today's diet culture there is such a focus on "low carb - high protein."
+Everyone, but especially women, can notice many benefits from eating enough unsaturated fats.
+After all, you need them for hormone production.
 Your brain and immune system also need fats to function properly.
-So please don't forget to eat your fats and don't be afraid of these calories, because they are good calories.
+So please don't forget to eat your fats and don't be afraid of them, because they are good calories.

-Now that we know a bit more about the basics, it's interesting to highlight certain nutrients a bit more.
-If you are looking for a better recovery, it is beneficial to look at anti-inflammatory food.
-During training you damage your muscles; small tears occur.
-This causes an inflammatory reaction in the cells, as a result of which recovery will start.
-Thanks to a smooth recovery new proteins will be built in, as a result of which hypertrophy (the enlargement or thickening of a muscle) will take place.
-Provided, of course, that you train in a proper manner with overload and super compensation.
+Now that we know a bit more about the basics, it is interesting to highlight certain nutrients a bit more.
+In fact, if you are looking for better recovery, it is beneficial to look at anti-inflammatory foods.
+This is because during a workout you damage your muscles; small tears form.
+This triggers an inflammatory response in the cells, which will cause recovery to begin.
+Thanks to a smooth recovery, new proteins will be built, causing hypertrophy (getting bigger or thicker of a muscle) to take place.
+Provided, of course, that you also train properly with overload and supercompensation.

-If you want to promote muscle recovery with your diet, you want to eat more anti-inflammatory food and less pro-inflammatory food.
-Anti-inflammatory food includes omega 3, especially EPA and DHA fatty acids.
-Non-farmed fatty fish are a good source of these, as is the plant-based source of omega 3, algae.
+So if you want to promote muscle recovery with your diet, you want to ingest more anti-inflammatory foods and less pro-inflammatory foods.
+Anti-inflammatory foods include omega 3, especially the EPA and DHA fatty acids.
+Unfarmed fatty fish are a good source of these, as is the plant source of omega 3, algae.

-Foods that can aggravate the inflammation levels in your body include: sugar, dairy (casein), gluten and alcohol.
-This does not have to be the case for everyone.
-Per individual it differs where you can react stronger to.
-Our advice is to be conscious with these products, so in moderation.
-A balance is the key to keep it up in a nice way.
+Foods that can worsen inflammation levels in your body include: sugar, dairy (casein), gluten and alcohol.
+By the way, this does not have to be the case for everyone.
+Each individual varies what you may react more strongly to.
+Our advice is to use these products consciously, so in moderation.
+Balance is the key to keeping it up in a nice way.

-What nutrition do you need for good muscle recovery?
+What nutrition do you need for proper muscle recovery?

 Unfortunately, the answer to this question is not so black and white.
-It's about different factors in your diet and lifestyle.
-For example, variation in protein source is important to get all the different building blocks (amino acids).
-Also, the amount you should consume depends on several factors.
-For an average athlete you can assume about 1.6 grams to 2 grams of protein per kg of body weight.
-(If you're working with cut/bulk phases, this can of course also be adjusted within your calorie intake)
+It involves several factors in your diet and lifestyle.
+For example, variation of protein source is important to get all the different building blocks (amino acids).
+Also, the amount per day per person depends on several factors.
+For an average athlete you can assume about 1.6 grams to 2 grams of protein per kg body weight.
+(If you work with cut/bulk phases, this can also be adjusted within your calorie intake).

-Finally, we must not forget that sufficient recovery time and sleep is essential for muscle recovery.
-Do you train the same muscle group too often in a row?
-Then you'll just rob your muscles and make no progress.
-During the rest periods between your workouts the tiny muscle tears can heal, which will increase your muscle volume and/or strength.
+Finally, we must not forget that adequate recovery time and sleep is essential for muscle recovery.
+Do you train too often in quick succession (the same muscle group)?
+If so, you will actually rob your muscles and not make any progress.
+During the rest periods between your workouts, the tiny muscle tears can actually heal, which will increase your muscle volume and/or strength.

-Recovery cannot be linked to one type of nutrition and there are no miracle cures.
-A protein shake alone will not help you recover sufficiently.
-By mainly taking into account the quantity of food, variation in protein sources and a good work/rest ratio you will optimize muscle recovery.
+Recovery cannot be linked to one type of diet and there are no miracle cures.
+With only a protein shake you will not recover sufficiently.
+Taking into account mainly the quantity of food, variety of protein sources and a good work-rest ratio will optimize your muscle recovery.

-Do you want advice on how to optimize your nutrition and lifestyle so you can recover better?
-You can visit our website www.fitfemaleacademy.nl Feel free to schedule a coach call to see what we can do for you.
+Do you want advice to get your nutrition and lifestyle optimized so you can recover better?
+You can visit our website www.fitfemaleacademy.nl schedule a no-obligation coach call to see what we can do for you.